mwokeefe/mwokeefe.github.io/content/projects/zcounting.md

 # Final Thoughts
 Using physics itself to calibrate physics may sound meta, but it’s part of what makes experiments like ATLAS so powerful.
 The ability to use well-modeled processes like Z boson decays to monitor detector performance in real time adds a new layer of confidence to every analysis that follows.
 And as we head into higher luminosities and more complex data in Run 3 and beyond, having multiple, independent ways to validate our measurements isn’t just nice — it’s essential.

-If you would like to read more, the full details can be found in [this paper](https://cds.cern.ch/record/2752951/files/ATL-DAPR-PUB-2021-001.pdf).